danielsaidi/website_danielsaidi/_posts/2018/2018-11-09-simplify-enum-testing-with-case-iterative.md

 }
 ```

-This would be a pain to maintain, though, especially for an enum with many cases.
+This code could be compressed, sure, but would still be a pain to maintain.
+Each
-Each new case would require you to add 9 more lines of code, with the additional
+new case would require you to add 9 more lines of text, with the additional risk
-risk of copy/paste bugs etc.
+of copy/paste bugs etc.

-This could be easily fixed, though, by creating a test array with all cases.
-The
+You could also simplify this test suite by creating an array with all enum cases:
-test class would then become:

 ```swift
 import Quick